akmanserdar/plm_analytics_ml/README.md

 **Department:** Engineering
 **Requested_By:** UserA

 Using the predictive model we developed, you can forecast the approval time for this request.
-The model predicts that this change request will take 17.07 days to approve.
+The model predicts that this CR will take 17.07 days to approve.

 # Actionable Steps

-**Assign Optimized KPI:** Set realistic deadlines and expectations with change request (CR) owners.
+**Assign Optimized KPI:** Set realistic deadlines and expectations with CR owners.

 **Improved Planning and Scheduling:** Plan project phases with more precision, knowing when approvals are likely to be completed.